 CommonBond offers virtual youth volunteer opportunities set up to help tutor Milwaukee youth, from elementary school age, through high school.
 An adult taking time to give them one-on-one help can make a huge difference and set them up for academic success.

 Support your local food banks with donations or labor

-If you’re wondering how to volunteer in Milwaukee, food banks are one of the most important ways to show your support right now.
+If you’re looking for places to volunteer in Milwaukee, food banks are one of the most important ways to show your support.
 By either donating or supporting kitchens with volunteer hours, you can help people facing the crisis of food insecurity that’s been worsened by the record levels of unemployment.
-Here are a few places in Milwaukee you can support:
+Here are a few places in Milwaukee you can volunteer

 Donate to a favorite nonprofit organization

 Of course, one of the best ways to support the Milwaukee community is by donating to the organizations that are working every day to affect change.
 This is an especially important option for people who can’t directly volunteer at places like food banks because of the risk of COVID-19 exposure.
 Fortunately, Milwaukee is home to hundreds of amazing nonprofit organizations you can research and choose to support.
 If you’re having trouble deciding where to start, Charity Navigator helps you make informed decisions on where to donate.

 We know choosing organizations is an important process, and we encourage people to select the nonprofits they believe will truly create change.
 If you are interested in funding affordable housing efforts, take time to learn about CommonBond’s mission of providing local communities with stable and safe housing with onsite support services.

 Blood and platelet donations are needed for patients with cancer or anemia.
 Donations are also crucial in surgeries and other medical procedures where someone has lost blood.
 The American Red Cross regularly experiences shortages of blood donations, especially with the more rare blood types.
 Learn more about the Milwaukee-area chapter and set up an appointment as a volunteer blood donor.